MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/admin/unified-service-desk-administrator-app.md

 1. Download [!INCLUDE[pn_unified_service_desk](../../includes/pn-unified-service-desk.md)] 4.0 and Package Deployer and save them on your computer.
 See [Download Unified Service Desk](../download-unified-service-desk.md).

-2. Run the downloaded file to extract the Dynamics 365 for Customer Engagement Package Deployer into a folder.
+2. Run the downloaded file to extract the Dynamics 365 for Customer Engagement apps Package Deployer into a folder.

 3. After the files are extracted, if the Package Deployer tool starts automatically, close it.